marcosoikawa/apim-auth-entraid/README.md

 ![Enterprise Pane](./media/run02.png)

-To to this consent, go to Microsoft Entra ID / App Registrations / All application tab / apim-auth-api App Go to Expose API (same pane of before section), in Authorized client applicaitons, click on +Add a client application and add the CLi ID captured on error message before, selecting the scope previously created
+To to this consent, go to Microsoft Entra ID / App Registrations / All application tab / apim-auth-api App.
+Go to Expose API (same pane of before section), in Authorized client applicaitons, click on +Add a client application and add the CLi ID captured on error message before, selecting the scope previously created

 ![Enterprise Pane](./media/run03.png)